emansarahafi/Fedora-BashScripting/README.md

 This project required using different Unix commands to manage a Unix operating system (Fedora).

-## 1. Deploying a Unix-based operating system using VirtualBox.
+## 1. Deploying a Unix-based operating system using VirtualBox

 ## 2. Save the log session of the following